Grenoble: Transport

 A comprehensive bus and tram service operates 26 bus routes and five tram lines.
 It serves much of greater Grenoble, while a new cable car system known as the Métrocâble is considered for construction.
 Being essentially flat, Grenoble is also a bicycle-friendly city.

-The Gare de Grenoble is served by the TGV rail network, with frequent high-speed services (3 hours) to and from Paris-Gare de Lyon, usually with a stop at Lyon Saint-Exupéry Airport.
+The Gare de Grenoble is served by the TGV rail network, with frequent high-speed services to and from Paris-Gare de Lyon, taking 3 hours, usually with a stop at Lyon Saint-Exupéry Airport.
 While Grenoble is not directly on any high-speed line, TGVs can run at reduced speeds on the classic network and enable such connections.
 Local rail services connect Grenoble with Lyon, and less frequently to Geneva, to Valence, and to destinations to the south.
 Valence and Lyon to the west provides connections with TGV services along the Rhône Valley.
 Rail and road connections to the south are less developed.

 Grenoble can be accessed by air from Grenoble-Isère Airport, Lyon Saint-Exupéry Airport and Geneva International Airport, with the airport bus connections being most frequent to Lyon Saint-Exupéry.